 - As a campus, you would like to serve the regional ecosystem, however your startups need international exposure and funding to be able to become a successful scale-up.
 What is right balance between serving the regional economy versus offering international growth opportunities, resulting in successful startups leaving the nest?
 How does academia, early stage regional investor/ support networks measure success?
 For later stage investors, the measure of success is typically financial return.

-Finally, there will be a conducted tour of the Tech Lane Ghent Science Park in small groups and you will be able to see several of the facilities.
-We will close the meeting with network drinks around 16:30.
+Finally, there was a conducted tour of the Tech Lane Ghent Science Park and we saw several of the facilities.